opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

       1. TBD list here (I don’t know what goes here …).
    1. A developer will test the pipeline container against operations.
    1. A developer will make the extended pipeline container available to Operations.
-   1. Operations will execute the extended pipeline container based on the schedule given by the DE.
+   1. Operations will execute the extended pipeline container based on the schedule given by the astronomer.
-   1. A DE will review a subset of the operational CAOM instances for:
+   1. An astronomer will review a subset of the operational CAOM instances for:
       1. consistency with the representation of other collections, and
       1. general quality assurance.